 Quick Summary:

-Staying in Bali for three months is easy with the right visa, whether you choose the quick e-VOA for shorter trips or the flexible C1/211A Tourist Visa for up to 180 days.
-Accommodation ranges from budget guesthouses to luxury villas, and different areas like Ubud, Canggu, Sanur, and Uluwatu offer lifestyles for every preference.
-With affordable food, manageable living costs, and Visa BaliEasy handling your visa, a long stay in Bali can be stress-free and enjoyable.
+For a three-month stay in Bali, the most straightforward option is the C1/211A Tourist Visa with a single extension, which allows you to stay up to 180 days without leaving Indonesia.
+Accommodation ranges from budget guesthouses to luxury villas, and areas like Ubud, Canggu, Sanur, and Uluwatu offer lifestyles for every preference.
+With affordable food, manageable living costs, and Visa BaliEasy handling your visa, a three-month stay in Bali can be stress-free and enjoyable.

 Can You Stay in Bali for 3 Months?